 To benefit from mugwort’s anti-depressant nervine properties, it is possible to extract the active ingredients, including thujone, in alcohol.
 Indeed, mugwort was sometimes used as a psychoactive additive in beer.
 You can also steep mugwort in any alcoholic beverage, or even in plain hot water.
 But cover your mugwort tea while it’s steeping to avoid loss of essential oils

 Mugwort is also suitable for use as a tobacco substitute and in smoking blends.
 While being very low in thujone, its effects include an euphoric “high” which may resemble the effects of the THC in Cannabis, possibly making it a marijuana substitute.

 The boiling point of thujone is 201°C (394°F), which suggests it may be possible to inhale it using a vaporizer.

-Warning: Do not use this powerful herb during pregnancy or if you suffer from any medical conditions, including kidney stones and gastritis, without consulting with a physician first.
+Warning: Do not use this powerful herb during pregnancy or if you suffer from any medical conditions, including uterine infection or inflammation, kidney stones, and gastritis, without consulting with a physician first.

 Mugwort Dreams Experiences

 People describe the effects of mugwort as being mild.
 Tranquility, relaxation, lightheadedness, euphoria, and sleepiness are often mentioned in reports.